slash4-de/openstack/source/day1.rst

 |image2|

 After you have successfully logged in, you are now free to use OpenStack dashboard!.
 The OpenStack dashboard is commonly known as 'horizon'.
+In the top right corner, you will see your username.
+Additionally you can see settings option and an option to sign out.

-Horizon is a component of OpenStack which is developed in python (as other OpenStack components) and provides a GUI (graphical user interface) whick makes OpenStack administration a lot more easier!
+Horizon is a component of OpenStack which is developed in python and provides a GUI (graphical user interface) whick makes OpenStack administration a lot more easier!

 All the administrative actions including provisioning can be handled using the dashboard.

+On the left side there is another menu with several tabs expanding vertically.
+The project tab shows those projects which you are a member of.

-The overview page of horizon dashboard should display something similar to below image:
+The overview page of horizon dashboard shows a summary and overview of the OpenStack cloud resources and displays something similar to below image:

 |image3|

-In this image the 'Overivew' page displays a summary of resource usage.
-It includes number of instances created by you, number of vCPUs used out of available vCPUs, number of disk volumes used and so on..
+In this image the 'Overivew' page displays a summary of information including  number of instances created by you, number of vCPUs used out of available vCPUs, number of disk volumes used and so on..

+The 'Instances' tab shows the list of instances created by you for this project.
+You can create, start, stop or terminate an instance using this tab.

+The 'Volumes' tab shows the list of disk volumes created by you for this project.
+You can create , attach, detach or delete a volume using this tab.

+Using the 'Access and Security' tab, you can create, list, add delete security groups, add/edit/delete rules for security groups.

+The 'Keypairs' tab is one of the most important tabs which is used to create secure keys.
+You need these keys to access your instance remotely on SSH from your PC.
+If you loose your keys or forget to download and save the keys to your PC, you can face issues with accessing the VM instance.

+Using 'Floating IPS' tab you can associate a floating IP address ( which is a public IP address) to your VM instance.
+This IP is usually accessible over the Internet which makes it possible for you to access your VM instance remotely.
+The SSH port (  22 by default) must be allowed under 'Access and Security' tab.
+You can do this by adding a new rule so that SSH traffic for your VM instance can pass through.
+This rule is not already present in the default security group.

+Using 'API Access' tab OpenStack API endpoints can be created.

 2. Creating A Network Segment